 MSG is harmful if it is often used, especially for children.
 It can cause weight gain, brain damage, and liver inflammation and other serious health effects.
 When MSG is consumed for a long time, it can also damage the nervous system.
 MSG does not conform to everyone and reacts differently to different people.
 This can cause swelling, water retention and ultimately increase weight.
 Finally, we have seen that MSG affects nerves, destroys the nervous system and can cause long-term problems.

-Some facts and data on the sale of Maggi
+Some facts to sale of Maggi

 - 5.2 billion Maggi noodle packs are sold every year in the world

 - There are about 130 countries where Maggi is being sold

 - The gross domestic sales of Nestle in India, 2014 was Rs 10,129 Crore.

 - The gross domestic sales of Nestle segment, 2014 were Rs 2,961 crore which comprised of Maggi